-Additional scholarship support will only be provided for the same nursing degree, program and specialty for which the Nurse Corps SP participants' original contract was funded.
-To request additional scholarship support for the 2020-2021 academic year or any subsequent academic years, each Nurse Corps SP participant must submit a signed contract for that academic year and a report verifying that they are still in an acceptable level of academic standing.
-Participants will not need to reapply for scholarship support under the APG.
-Participants may also request optional contracts for subsequent academic years through graduation up to a maximum of four (4) academic years of support.
+Additional scholarship support will only be provided for the same nursing degree, program, and specialty for which the Nurse Corps SP participants' original contract was funded.
+To request additional scholarship support for the 2021-2022 academic year or any subsequent academic years, each Nurse Corps SP participant must submit a signed contract for that academic year and a report verifying that they are still in an acceptable level of academic standing.
+Participants will not need to reapply for scholarship support.
+Participants can also request optional contracts for subsequent academic years through graduation up to a maximum of four (4) academic years of support.
 The Nurse Corps SP will notify participants when requests for additional support are due.